House approves Republican debt limit plan in win for McCarthy, GOP

 Those revisions were enough to move the needle for the bulk of the GOP holdouts, including the Iowa delegation and Rep. George Santos (R-N.Y.), who told reporters last week that he was a “hard no” because he wanted stronger work requirements.

-Republican leaders secured another boost Wednesday afternoon when Mace flipped her stance and said she would vote for the bill, telling reporters that McCarthy said he will work with her on future legislation to reduce the country’s deficit, which sits at roughly $31.4 trillion.
+Republican leaders secured another boost Wednesday afternoon when Mace flipped her stance and said she would vote for the bill, telling reporters McCarthy said he will work with her on future legislation to reduce the country’s deficit, which sits at about $31.4 trillion.

 “I feel heard by the Speaker, and I will support the debt-ceiling vote today because he listened to my concerns, he’s willing to work with us on our concerns about balancing the budget, and that was meaningful, it was productive, and I believe it’s going to be fruitful in the near future,” Mace said while exiting a meeting with McCarthy in the Speaker’s office.